Skip to main content

 Backfill historical data

-Live classification only labels spans that arrive after you activate.
-To label spans you already captured, run a manual run (backfill).
-Unlike a test, a manual run saves its labels — they’re stored against your spans and tied to the run, exactly like live labels.
+Live classification only labels traffic that arrives after you activate.
+To label traffic you already captured, run a manual run (backfill) at any time.
+Unlike a test, a manual run saves its labels: they’re stored against your traces and tied to the run, exactly like live labels.

 1